Mussel: Harvest

 In roughly 12–15 months, mussels reach marketable size (40mm) and are ready for harvest.
 Harvesting methods depend on the grow-out area and the rearing method being used.
 Dredges are currently used for on-bottom culture.
 Mussels grown on wooden poles can be harvested by hand or with a hydraulic powered system.
 For raft and longline culture, a platform is typically lowered under the mussel lines, which are then cut from the system and brought to the surface and dumped into containers on a nearby vessel.
 After harvest, mussels are typically placed in seawater tanks to rid them of impurities before marketing.

 Mussel-inspired materials

+Byssus threads secreted by the large and now critically endangered Mediterranean pen shell, Pinna nobilis, which can be up to 6 cm in length, have historically been made into cloth.
+Byssus cloth is a rare fabric, also known as sea silk, that is made using the byssus of pen shells as the fiber source.
+The byssus of Atrina pectinata, a shell of the same family, has been used in Sardinia as a substitute for critically endangered Pinna nobilis, to weave sea silk.

 Byssal threads, used to anchor mussels to substrates, are now recognized as superior bonding agents.
 A number of studies have investigated mussel "glues" for industrial and surgical applications.
 Further, mussel adhesive proteins inspired the design of peptide mimics that were well studied for surface bioengineering of medical implants.
 Self-assembling mussel-inspired peptides were also shown to form functional nanostructures.
 Also, a peptide derived from mussel foot protein-5, a key protein in mussel adhesion, displayed antibacterial properties and served as inspiration for the design of a new class of peptide-based antibacterial adhesive hydrogels, which are active against drug-resistant Gram-positive bacteria.

 Additionally byssal threads have provided insight into the construction of artificial tendons.